xcore/sw_foc_motor_control/doc_quickstart/adc/index.rst

 The test application uses the following ports:-

-   #. pb32_adc_data[]: For Phase_A and Phase_B, a buffered input port for receiving raw ADC data
-   #. p1_adc_ready: // bi-directional 1-bit port used as Input-ready signal for pb32_adc_data ports, and Output port to ADC chip
-   #. p1_adc_sclk: // 1-bit output port connecting to external ADC serial clock
-   #. p4_adc_mux: // 4-bit output port used to control multiplexor on ADC chip
-   #. pb32_tst_data[]: // For Phase_A and Phase_B, a buffered output port for transmitting generated raw ADC data
-   #. p1_tst_ready: // 1-bit input port used as ready signal for pb32_tst_data ports
-   #. p1_tst_sclk: // 1-bit input port receiving serial clock

-The test application uses the following clocks:-

    #. adc_xclk: Internal XMOS clock, used as master for driving ADC serial clock
    #. tst_xclk: Internal XMOS clock, slaved from received ADC serial clock

 The output pins driven by the ADC_Interface are looped back to the ADC_Server input pins using the *loopback plugin* functionality included within the xSIM simulator, which allows arbitrary definition of pin level loopbacks.

 The generator runs through a set of tests, these are specified formally as a *test vector* and transmitted to the test checker.
-For each test, the generator creates 2 sinusoidal wave-trains of ADC-values with the appropriate characterisitics (Phase_C is NOT simulated).
+For each test, the generator creates 2 sinusoidal wave-trains of ADC-values with the appropriate characteristics (Phase_C is NOT simulated).
 Each pair of ADC samples is sent to the ADC_Interface.
 For each test, the generator continues to create the wave-trains until it receives an 'end-of-test' signal from the test checker.

 The ADC_Interface receives a pair of samples from the test generator and converts them into the raw ADC format produced by the ADC hardware being simulated.
 Currently, this is an Analogue Devices ADC_7265 chip.

 The ADC Server receives the raw ADC data and converts it into the ADC parameters required by the ADC Client.

 The checker reads each test vector in turn sent from the test generator.
 For each test vector, the checker repeatedly calls the ADC Client to get a stream of ADC parameters until it has enough data to do all the required tests.
 The checker then sends the 'end-of-test' signal to the generator.
-Currenetly the ADC parameters contain 3 phases of ADC.
+Currently the ADC parameters contain 3 phases of ADC.
 These three wave-trains are subjected to many tests.

 The following tests are always performed

    #.
 Zero-Sum: For each set of 3 ADC samples, all three phases should sum to zero.
    #.
 Zero-Mean: Each sinusoid should have a zero DC offset
    #.
 Spin-direction: Checks that the phase difference between the 3 sinusoids is consistent with the demanded spin direction